+One-to-One Therapy

-Some individuals may receive direct one-to-one therapy with a Speech-Language Pathologist to work on improving speech and language skills, either in the hospital, outpatient rehabilitation programs, funded therapy in the community, or private practice.
-Limitations to direct therapy include access and eligibility (ie, may require individuals to need at least two different types of rehabilitation to qualify for services), length of stay, and finances.
-The Canadian Stroke Best Practice Recommendations8 states that individuals with aphasia should be given the opportunity to have intensive speech, language, and communication therapy soon after their stroke, according to their goals, needs, and level of impairment, yet these programs are not readily available in many areas.
-With only approximately 18 intensive aphasia programs worldwide, many people with aphasia are not able to access an intensive therapy program.
+Some individuals with aphasia may receive direct one-to-one therapy with a Speech-Language Pathologist (SLP) to work on improving speech and language skills.
+Such therapy may be offered in the hospital, in private practice, or as part of an outpatient rehabilitation programs or funded therapy in the community.
+Limitations include access, eligibility, and effectiveness.
+First, available public and private insurance support may limit access directly or via caps on the length of time which therapy can be received.
+In addition, access is affected by the availability of community programs offering one-to-one therapy.

+Perhaps the most important shortcoming of most one-to-one therapeutic approaches for treating aphasia, is the fact that such therapies are typically offered only for between one and five hours a week.
+Research has shown that this level of intensity is not sufficient11 and typically results in no additional functional language recovery beyond that which can be achieved with spontaneous recovery.9 In fact, in order to make significant gains beyond spontaneous recovery, it is likely that at least double this intensity is required.11

+Intensive Aphasia Programs

-A review on the intensity of aphasia therapy and resulting impacts on recovery highlighted that speech therapy alone (ie, 2 hours per week) provided no additional functional language recovery than what could be achieved with spontaneous recovery.9 In a recent Cochrane Review, Brady et al.10 reported that functional communication was significantly better following intensive treatment for some individuals than those who received therapy at a lower intensity.
-On average, Speech-Language Pathologists provided 1 to 5 hours of treatment per week, and research showed that this level of intensity is not sufficient.11 In fact, in order to make significant gains beyond spontaneous recovery, it is likely that at least double this intensity is required.11 Bhogal et al.9 concluded that 2-3 months of intensive aphasia therapy was fundamental to maximizing an individual’s recovery, and without such intensive therapy, an individual’s outcomes may be compromised.
-An intensive, comprehensive aphasia program that provides 5-10 hours per week of intervention over an 8-12 week period showed strong treatment effects as opposed to a program that provided 2-4 hours per week for 20-26 weeks.9 Research has demonstrated that short periods of intensive therapy for post-stroke aphasia can be very effective in improving communication abilities.12,13 Luccese and colleagues14 found that highly intensive speech therapy (ie, 10.5 hours/week for 4 weeks) resulted in language improvements.
+Intensive aphasia programs involve mass practice and repetition, applying principles of neural plasticity, and studies have shown that they are more likely to result in communication improvements after brain injury.15 For example, a 2016 Cochrane Review (Brady et al.10) supports this conclusion, reporting that functional communication was significantly better following intensive treatment for some individuals than those who received therapy at a lower intensity.
+Bhogal et al.9 found that an intensive, comprehensive aphasia program that provides 5-10 hours per week of intervention over an eight to twelve week period showed strong treatment effects as opposed to a program that provided two to four hours per week for 20-26 weeks.9 Research has also demonstrated that short periods of intensive therapy for post-stroke aphasia can be very effective in improving communication abilities.12,13 Similarly, Luccese and colleagues14 found that highly intensive speech therapy providing 10.5 hours per week for four weeks resulted in language improvements.